Tiger-Fury/Xenia-Canary-Game-Plugins/README.md

 Xenia Handles plugin patches this way so until Global Plugins are added, then the trainer.xex must have a plugins.toml file beside it per game and/or per title update basis.
 These Patches must be in its own title id folder within the main plugin so the structure currently is like this

 * Xenia/plugins/Yourgametitleid/plugins.toml

+Change this ---------- ^ to your title id (if supported)

 and the Trainer.xex must also be in the same folder as the plugins.toml file.